 If you have any questions or need more information, please contact our Internal Affairs unit at 973.764.6155.

-As per the Attorney General guidelines, the following paragraph summarizes the internal affairs complaints filed against sworn police officers that were investigated in 2017.
+As per the Attorney General guidelines, the following paragraph summarizes the internal affairs complaints filed against employees of the Vernon Police Department that were investigated in 2021.